 - Beans: bean flour is great for those with gluten issues (use the GrainBreaker auger).

 - Coffee: make a fresh brew using the GrainBreaker auger to grind the beans how you like them ground.

 - Nuts: (not refrigerated or frozen ones, let them rest until they are room temperature).
 Do you love nut butters as much as I do?

 - Dehydrated tomatoes, potatoes and other vegetables.

 Below you can see the inside of the hopper that holds the grains for milling with the coil auger peeking up from the bottom.
-It comes with two different augers.
-One is the coil auger it is used for grinding small grains like wheat, barley and rice.
-The other is the GrainBreaker auger is for grinding corn, legumes, coffee beans, dehydrated foods and nuts.
+This unit comes with two different augers.
+One is the coil auger that is used for grinding small grains like wheat, barley, and rice.
+The other is the GrainBreaker auger, which is for grinding corn, legumes, coffee beans, dehydrated foods, and nuts.
 Be sure and fill the hopper with wheat or whatever you are grinding before you start turning the handle clockwise.

 Electric Wheat Grinder:

-This is a picture of the hopper below.
+There is a picture below of the hopper where you put the grain to be milled.
 I grind 20 cups of wheat berries at one time.
 I then store the flour in freezer bags in the freezer until I have time to make my whole wheat bread.
 I have very busy days and this works the best for me.
-You cannot grind or mill Flax seeds or any other oily seed as indicated on the green sticker located on the unit.
+Note that you can’t grind or mill Flax seeds or any other oily seed as indicated on the green sticker located on the unit.
 You can, however, mill the following grains:

 - Wheat (both hard and soft)